jessemonroy650/Phonegap-FileTransfer-test/README.md

 **Abstract:** The FileTransfer object provides a way to upload files using an HTTP multi-part POST request, and to download files as well.

+**NOTE:** This is poorly doucmented.
+It is required to have the [File plugin](https://github.com/apache/cordova-plugin-file) installed along with FileTransfer!

 For detailed documentation, SEE: [NOTES.md](NOTES.md)

 ##FILES##